Ian Machado Garry: Ultimate Fighting Championship

 In July 2021, Garry, the reigning Cage Warriors Welterweight Champion announced that he had signed a contract with the UFC.
 He made his promotional debut on 6 November 2021 against Jordan Williams, scoring a first-round knockout win at UFC 268.

 Garry faced Darian Weeks on 9 April 2022, at UFC 273.
 He won the fight via unanimous decision.

 Garry faced Gabriel Green on 2 July 2022, at UFC 276.
 He won the bout via unanimous decision.

 Garry fought Song Kenan on 4 March 2023, at UFC 285.
 After being knocked down in the first round, he won the bout via technical knockout in the third round.

 Garry faced Daniel Rodriguez at UFC on ABC 4 on 13 May 2023.
 He won the bout via TKO in the first round.
 This win earned him the Performance of the Night award.

 Garry was scheduled to face Geoff Neal at UFC 292 on 19 August 2023.
 However, Neal withdrew due to undisclosed health reasons, and was replaced by Neil Magny.
 Garry won the fight via unanimous decision.

 Garry was scheduled to face Vicente Luque on 16 December 2023, at UFC 296.
 However, the bout was scrapped after Garry withdrew due to contracting pneumonia the week of the event.

 Garry was rebooked to face Geoff Neal on 9 March 2024, at UFC 299, but the pair were then moved to instead meet on 17 February 2024, at UFC 298 for unknown reasons.
 He won in a competitive bout by split decision.

 Garry faced Michael Page on 29 June 2024, at UFC 303.
 He won the fight by unanimous decision.

 In his next fight, Garry was scheduled to face Joaquin Buckley on 14 December 2024, at UFC on ESPN 63; however he was pulled from the event in order to face Shavkat Rakhmonov on 7 December 2024 at UFC 310 in a 5-round title eliminator.
 Garry lost the fight by unanimous decision, his first MMA loss.

 Garry faced Carlos Prates on 26 April 2025 in the main event at UFC on ESPN 66.
 He won the fight by unanimous decision.

-Garry is scheduled to face former UFC Welterweight Champion Belal Muhammad on 22 November 2025 at UFC Fight Night 265.
+Garry faced former UFC Welterweight Champion Belal Muhammad on 22 November 2025 at UFC Fight Night 265.
+He won the fight by unanimous decision.

+Garry competed for the UFC Welterweight Championship against champion Islam Makhachev on 15 August 2026 at UFC 330.
+He lost the fight via unanimous decision.

 Personal life

-Garry married Layla Anna-Lee in Las Vegas on 26 February 2022.
+Garry married English television presenter Layla Anna-Lee in Las Vegas on 26 February 2022.
 In April 2022, it was announced she was pregnant with the couple's first child.
-He announced he had a son in October 2022.
+Their son was born in October 2022.
+Garry later adopted the surname "Machado Garry", with Machado being Layla's maiden name.
+Layla had a son from a previous relationship and Garry stated that "I wanted my son and my stepson to really feel connected.
+I didn't want them going through life with two separate surnames."

+Garry has spent time in Brazil and can speak Portuguese.